 This is particularly important for patients being cleared from the CCT to the Main Adult ED.
 There should be an adequate verbal nursing and physician handoff per the CCT Clearance Guidelines.
 Hand-offs can be given to the attendings on both sides of the adult ED if the patient hasn't been placed already.
 If the patient has already been placed in a bed, the handoff should be given to a provider if assigned or to the attending on that side of the ED.
-In regards to bed placement, the patients require monitoring, so they should not be brought over to the main ED until a monitored bed is available.
-Nursing should additionally give their own handoff.
+For patients requiring monitoring during their care in CCT, they should not be brought over to the main ED until a monitored bed is available.